MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

  - "**selected_text**" - The colour of the button's text when the button has select focus.
  - "**active_text**" - The colour of the button's text (if any) 'mid-click', you will mostly see it while dragging things around via buttons.
  - "**border**" - The colour of the border around the button if it has one.

 Font
 -----

-UIButton accepts a font specified in the theme via a 'font' block.
+:class:`UIButton <.UIButton>` accepts a font specified in the theme via a 'font' block.
 A 'font' block has these parameters:

  - "**name**" - Necessary to make a valid block.
 This is the name that this font goes by in the UI, if this is a new font then subsequent font instances with different styles or sizes should use the same name.
  - "**size**" - Necessary to make a valid block.
 This is the point size of the font to use on the button.